przystuj/turbo_bar_cam/README.md

 2. `/toggle_orbiting_camera` (camera starts orbiting)
 3. Use speed adjustments to change orbit speed

+### Overview Camera

+The overview camera provides a strategic top-down view with multiple zoom levels and cursor-based rotation.
+It's perfect for getting a better understanding of the battlefield layout.

+**Usage Example**:
+1. `/turbo_overview_toggle` (enables overview mode)
+2. `/turbo_overview_change_zoom` (cycles through zoom levels)
+3. `/turbo_overview_move_camera` (moves camera to cursor position with smooth tracking)

 ### Auto-orbit

 When enabled, auto-orbit automatically transitions from FPS mode to orbiting when a unit stops moving for a configurable period.
 When the unit starts moving again, it transitions back to FPS mode.

 ## Spectator Features

-TURBO_BAR_CAM includes special features for spectators, including the ability to create and manage unit groups.
+TURBOBARCAM includes special features for spectators, including the ability to create and manage unit groups.
 While spectators cannot directly control units, this feature allows for quickly switching between tracked units without having to find them on the map again.

 **Usage Example**:
 1. When spectating, select units you want to track frequently